-- Required Secondary Powers: His teleportation power comes packaged with the ability to "see" and "hear" via something called "quantum entanglement".
+- Required Secondary Powers: His teleportation power comes packaged with the ability to "see" and "hear" via quantum entanglement.
 This is why he never teleports into solid objects and can use Call on Me.

 - The Resenter: He shows shades of this to Lincoln, because while Gordon's gift came at the cost of his eyes, Lincoln didn't have to undergo a gruelling physical transformation when he received his gift.